 Randy Kinnas, executive director of the YMCA, said the organization provides health and sports programs for youth and adults, as well as housing facilities.
-The organization provides membership scholarships based on need for a quarter of its members and hundreds of hours of volunteer work with youth groups and others.

 "I just think that in our situation it would be a detriment to us and a disservice to the community" to make a PILOT commitment to the city, Kinnas said.

 Tristan Wilson of Barrington Stage, Ken Singer of Berkshire County ARC and Linda Steigleder of Hancock Shaker Village each described organizations that have a significant economic impact on the area.